-Hepatotoxicity: Hepatic failure resulting in fatalities has occurred in patients receiving valproate and its derivatives, usually during the first 6 months of treatment.
-Children less than two years old are at a considerably increased risk of developing fatal hepatotoxicity, especially those on multiple anticonvulsants, those with congenital metabolic disorders, those with severe seizure disorders accompanied by mental retardation, and those with organic brain disease.
+Life-threatening Adverse Reactions: Hepatotoxicity: Hepatic failure resulting in fatalities has occurred in patients receiving valproate or its derivatives, usually during the first 6 months of treatment.
+Patients who are at a considerable risk of having hepatotoxicity are those taking multiple anticonvulsants, those with congenital metabolic disorders, severe seizure disorder associated with brain damage and/or mental retardation, those with organic brain disease, and children less than 2 years old.
 Above this age group, experience in epilepsy has indicated that the incidence of fatal hepatotoxicity decreased considerably in progressively older patient (see Precautions).

-There is an increased risk of valproate-induced acute liver failure and resultant deaths in patients with hereditary neurometabolic syndromes caused by DNA mutations of the mitochondrial DNA polymerase-γ (POLG) gene (e.g., Alpers Huttenlocher Syndrome).
-Sodium valproate is contraindicated in patients known to have mitochondrial disorders caused by POLG mutations and children < 2 years old who are clinically suspected of having a mitochondrial disorder (see Contraindications).
+Patients with Mitochondrial Disease: There is an increased risk of valproate-induced acute liver failure and resultant deaths in patients with hereditary neurometabolic syndromes caused by DNA mutations of the mitochondrial DNA polymerase-γ (POLG) gene (e.g., Alpers Huttenlocher Syndrome).
+Sodium valproate is contraindicated in patients known to have mitochondrial disorders caused by POLG mutations and children <2 years old who are clinically suspected of having a mitochondrial disorder (see Precautions).

 Pancreatitis: Cases of life-threatening pancreatitis have been reported in both adults and children receiving sodium valproate.
-Some of the cases have been described as hemorrhagic with a rapid progression from initial symptoms to death.
-Cases have been reported shortly after initial use as well as after several years of use.
+Some of the cases have been described as hemorrhagic, with a rapid progression from initial symptoms to death.
+Cases have been reported shortly after initial use as well as after several years of use (see Precautions).

 Other Services